NivaldoFarias/drivenpass-api/README.md

 ### Document model _`documents`_

 - `id`: A unique identifier for each document. `serial4`
 - `label`: A label for the document.
-Each user can only have one document with the same label. `text`
+Each user can only have one document with the same label.
+Up to 50 characters long. `text`
 - `full_name`: The full name found on the document. `text`
 - `emission_date`: The emission date of the document.
 The date must follow the format **_DD/MM/YYYY_**.`varhchar(10)`
 - `exp_date`: The expiration date of the document.
 The date must follow the format **_DD/MM/YYYY_**.`varhchar(10)`